 - Won’t sustain damage from garden maintenance tools.

-Above: Metal edging is strong enough to stay rigid for installations where clean straight lines and geometric designs are desired.
-Foras Studio used metal edging around planting beds and pathways in a geometric Brooklyn garden.
-For more of this garden, see Steal this Look: Modern Brooklyn Backyard on a Budget.
+Foras Studio (as shown above) used metal edging around planting beds and pathways in a geometric Brooklyn garden.
+For more of this garden, see Steal This Look: Modern Brooklyn Backyard on a Budget.

 For metal edging, the choice typically is between steel and aluminum.